CSCfi/swift-ui-deployment/production/README.md

 are deployed using images hosted on Docker Hub.
-The Docker Hub images for the production builds are encouraged to use the tagged, versioned builds available on the repository. (e.g. `v1.0.0`) Forcing the re-pull of an image with a running version is not adviced.
+The Docker Hub images for the production builds are encouraged to use the tagged, versioned builds available on the repository. (e.g. `v1.0.0`) Forcing the re-pull of an image with a running version is not advised.

 #### internal database setup
 Internal database is created with the Openshift default PostgreSQL image.